Irish Writers Union: Foundation

 The foundations for the Irish Writers Union were laid in 1985 when Jack Harte, at that time principal of Lucan Vocational School, County Dublin, set up a writers' advisory office, availing of the Social Employment Scheme.
 Harte employed a secretary and two workers in this office, one of whom, Joe Jackson, went on to become Ireland's first Writer-in-Residence.
 From the outset, the aim of the project Harte had in mind was to establish a writers' union and a centre for Irish writers.
-Still working from his base in Lucan, Harte employed the poet Padraig MacGrane to collect names of writers, setting up a preliminary social network of people who could be contacted.
-Names and contact details were obtained in a rather informal manner, often handwritten on spare scraps of paper.
-With his contact list completed, in the summer of 1986, Harte sent out a letter to all those on it, outlining the plans and objectives of the proposed union and asking the recipients if they were interested in joining.
+Employing the poet Padraig MacGrane to collect names of writers, Harte obtained the names and contact details which were used, in the summer of 1986, to distribute letters that outlined the plans and objectives of the proposed union and asking the recipients if they were interested in joining.
 Most of those contacted expressed an interest.

 Michael D. Higgins, a TD and future President of Ireland, was involved in the establishment of the IWU.

-In the autumn of 1986, approximately 120 members-to-be met up in Buswell's Hotel, Kildare Street, Dublin City, to hammer out the constitution of a writers' union.
-Over a three-hour meeting, from three to six o'clock on a Saturday afternoon, a 65-clause constitution was arrived at.
-The Irish Writers Union was launched on 15 December 1987 at the Guinness Brewery, Dublin City, with its constitution already in effect as of 1 January 1987.
+In the autumn of 1986, approximately 120 members-to-be met up in Buswell's Hotel, Kildare Street, Dublin City, to draft the constitution of a writers' union.
+Over a three-hour meeting, a 65-clause constitution was arrived at.
+The Irish Writers Union was launched on 15 December 1987 at the Guinness Brewery in Dublin, with its constitution already in effect as of 1 January 1987.
 Harte was its first chairperson, a post he was to retain for three years.
-At the time of its foundation, the Irish Press wrote that "the Irish Writers Union, which aims to establish creative writing as a working profession, will negotiate on behalf of members for better contracts, better working conditions and more pay."
-Several prominent founder members were also members of Aosdána; one founder member was Philip Casey.
+At the time of its foundation, the Irish Press wrote that "the Irish Writers Union, which aims to establish creative writing as a working profession, will negotiate on behalf of members for better contracts, better working conditions and more pay".
+Several founder members of the union were also members of Aosdána; one founder member was Philip Casey.

-Influential figures such as Celia de Freine, Liz MacManus, Eilis Ní Dhuibhne, Sam McAughtry and Michael D. Higgins assisted in the establishment of the Irish Writers Union.
+Figures such as Celia de Freine, Liz MacManus, Eilis Ní Dhuibhne, Sam McAughtry and Michael D. Higgins assisted in the establishment of the Irish Writers Union.
 In the 1990s, the organisation was also known as Comhar na Scribhneoirí.